starwing/luasched/README.md

 functions that makes task waiting.

 Functions on tasks:

+- delete()
+    delete a task, free resources and never run it again.
 - wait(signal, ...)
     wait on a signal, cancel from the signal it waited before (if any).
 (TODO how to wait multi-signal?)
 - ready(...)
     schedule task to run next 'tick', cancel from any singal it waited (if any).
 - hold(...)
     task will cancel from signal it waited (if any), and doesn't run unless it's status changed.
 - wakeup(...)
     run task immediately.
 Cancel from any signal it waited (if any).
-    - context(...)
+- context()
     if task is waiting, get the contexts passed to wait functions, or nothing if task is running.
 - join(task)
     wait another task -- run when that task finished. if that task has no errors, return true plus the return value of that task, or return nil and a error string from that task.
 - status()
     return the status of task, 'error', 'running', 'waiting', 'ready' or 'hold'. if status is 'error', a extra error string is returned.
-    - restart(...)
-        restart the task, only can restart a 'error' task, other status task can not restart (will throw a error).
-    - delete()
-        delete a task, free resources and never run it again.

 Signal is a queue that hold any tasks wait on it.
 You can access any task that wait on it.
 You can wake up them all.
 If you do so, any